 She’s never thought of herself as strong or brave or inventive but she is about to find out that she can be all of that and more as she fights her way through a world of the dead on her way to her family in Las Vegas.
 Getting to her family is the only thing driving her now and she will be ready for anything, except for what she finds waiting for her.

-Most people have Words like Is this seat taken? or Hi, I’m Joe to look forward to.
-They are easy Words that others take for granted, but Amati Lewis has always been afraid of hers.
-The Words on Amati’s skin mean death.
-Unlike the vast majority of the population, she’s not looking for her Soulmate.
-She envies the normal people all around her who have nothing but uncomplicated Words and a long future with their perfect match to look forward to.
-Amati isn’t like them, and the weight of her anxiety disorder adds to the distance.
-Amati is starting to get a grip on her panic attacks with her new therapy group, beginning to feel like she might have her life under control for the first time.
-Then one morning the most gorgeous man she’s ever seen runs by on his morning jog.
+Most people have easy Words like Is this seat taken? to look forward to, but Amati Das has always been afraid of hers.
+Unlike the vast majority of the population in this alternate universe, she’s not looking for her Soulmate.
+Now that she’s in college Amati is starting to get a grip on her panic attacks with the help of her new therapy group.
+There’s no sign of her Soulmate yet, or the terrible future Fate promised by giving her those Words.
+Then the most gorgeous man she’s ever seen runs by on his morning jog.

-Mister Hot Jogger, also known as David Ortiz, joins her Cognitive Behavioral Therapy group.
-He’s a veteran and needs the group to deal with his own PTSD.
-He is even more attractive up close and as smart as he is good-looking . . . but they still haven’t spoken to each other and Amati is terrified of what will happen when they do.
-If he is her Soulmate, his brightest memory of her will be the color of her blood.
-If he is her Soulmate, nothing can prevent them from speaking those fatal first Words.
+Mister Hot Jogger, also known as David Ortiz, joins her cognitive behavioral therapy group.
+He’s a veteran and needs the therapy to deal with his PTSD.
+As if post traumatic stress wasn’t enough, David has some fears connected to his own Words that he keeps secret.
+He’s as smart as he is good-looking . . . but they still haven’t spoken to each other and Amati is terrified of what will happen when they do.
+If he is her Soulmate, the brightest memory of them he’ll have will be the color of her blood.
+If he is her Soulmate, nothing can prevent them from speaking those fatal first Words to each other.